 Since 2004, Jelly spreads the word at any event promoting animals.
 Whether it is 15 or 95 degrees, Jelly's goal is to remind people how much an animal can positively affect your life.
 And, despite Paula being in dire financial straits, Jelly always attends free of charge.
 Contact us at email@example.com, or call 908 797-1909.

-Bash Dibra, the renown dog trainer, has supported Pound of Cure and Jelly from the beginning; Rescue Ink are also fans.
-Long a staunch supporter of Spay Day, Jelly was invited by the national office of the HSUS to perform a song from the musical at their annual Walk for Animals in Washington, DC, September, 2007; Jelly then led the mile long parade right next to Wayne Pacelle, the HSUS CEO and Tamar Geller, Oprah Winfred's dog trainer.
+Long a staunch supporter of The Humane Society's annual Spay Day, Jelly was invited by the national office of the HSUS to perform a song from the musical at their annual Walk for Animals in Washington, DC, September, 2007; Jelly then led the mile long parade right next to Wayne Pacelle, the HSUS CEO and Tamar Geller, Oprah Winfred's dog trainer.

-Jelly has also appeared in NYC for Broadway Barks, the American Cancer Society, the North Shore Animal League and Bidawee.
+Jelly has also appeared in NYC for Broadway Barks, the American Cancer Society, the North Shore Animal League Bidawee, and many other rescue groups.
 For many years, Jelly has been a regular at the annual Susan G. Komen benefit sponsored by Loreal in Cranbury, NJ (Your Dog is Worth it Too, Day) as well as Howl 'N Hike for Noah's Ark in Ledgewood, NJ, plus all the events that the Jersey Animal Coalition in West Orange holds.

 Jelly now has a music video about neutering and responsible pet ownership!
 Click on to view: